anvil-ui/anvil/README.md

 <div>
 <img align="left" src="https://raw.githubusercontent.com/inkremental/anvil/master/logo/ic_launcher.png" alt="logo" width="96px" height="96px" />
 <p>
-Anvil is a small Java library for creating reactive user interfaces.
+Inkremental is a small library for creating reactive user interfaces.
 Originally inspired by <a href="https://facebook.github.io/react/">React</a>, it suits well as a view layer for <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel">MVVM</a> or <a href="http://redux.js.org/">Redux</a> design patterns.
+It is a fork of Java library Anvil, fully rewritten in Kotlin.
 </p>
 </div>